 Except, of course, it was haunted!

 What kind of haunted you ask?
 Well, I will tell you.
-These explanations are not just memories of me, but my parents and older brother as well.
+These explanations are not just memories from me but my parents and older brother as well.
 So the following are experiences that we all had.
-I will end the story with my own personal experience!
+I will end the story with my own personal experience.

 In the beginning, it seems like most haunted house cases I have read about throughout my life begin, slowly.
 Sounds, creeks… Talking.
 Is that the neighbors?
 Did you hear someone?
 Was that you in the kitchen?
 Who left the food out?
 Who got into the fridge?
 Who moved the screen away from the fireplace?
-These were very serious questions my parents asked us, kids.
+These were very serious questions my parents asked us, my brother and I.

 On a weekly routine, we would leave the house and go to my Grand Parents home for dinner.
 We would leave and be home by dark.
 You could see the lights of the house shining brightly as you pulled on to the street.
 All other homes around us, mostly dark and quiet.
 Not ours.
 Every light in the house was on.
 I mean, every, single, light!